Fundamentals of Statistical Hypothesis Testing

 Evaluation of the result of a biological investigation by statistical test seeks to reject the null hypothesis.
 We estimate the probability ( p ) that the observed difference between two groups could have been obtained by chance alone.
 If this probability is less than some predetermined value, we reject the null hypothesis.
 This value is called the significance level, in biological studies usually 5% or sometimes 1%.
 The result is then said to be statistically significant.
 We conclude that the experimental treatment, or the group difference, is biologically meaningful, and we proceed to investigate why this is so.

 Consider a simple, non-biological example.
 You are tossing Loonies with a Mississauga riverboat gambler.
 She is winning, and you wonder whether the game is rigged.
 The null hypothesis is that the probability of heads or tails is equal on each toss (Ho: pH = pT); you use a 5% significance level.
 The probability of either result is 1/2: thus, the combined probability of getting a run of 1, 2, 3 or 4 heads in a row is 1/2, 1/4, 1/8, and 1/16, respectively.
-The probability of the last result is 6.25%, which is greater than the 5% significance value: a run of four heads is unlikely, but not quite enough evidence to cause us to be suspicious of the coin.
-However, if five successive tosses turn up heads (p = 1/32 = 3.125%), the probability of the series is less than the predetermined significance level.
-We reject the null hypothesis at the 5% significance level, and we begin to suspect that the coin is loaded.
-Note that this calculation is an a priori expectation, made before the experiment: what is the chance the the next n tosses will all be heads?
+The probability of a run of four is 6.25%, which is still greater than the 5% significance value: a run of four heads is unlikely, but would not be quite enough evidence to support a conclusion of dishonesty.
+However, if five successive tosses turned up heads (p = 1/32 = 3.125%), the probability of the series is less than the predetermined 5% significance level.
+Thus, a run of five heads would cause us to reject the null hypothesis at the 5% significance level, and conclude that the coin is loaded.
+Note that this is an a priori expectation, made before the experiment: what is the chance the the next n tosses will all be heads?
 Once the outcome of a particular toss or series of tosses is known, the probability of a head on the next toss is 1/2.
 Past events do not affect future events.

 Thus, we make an evidence-based decision to accept or reject the null hypothesis at some pre-determined value.
 It is important to realize that this conclusion may or may not be correct.
 Our acceptance or rejection of an hypothesis, and the reality of the truth or falsity of the hypothesis, creates four possibilities, shown below.